 The EDP AP MLD shall decrypt the (Re)Association Request frame received from the EDP non-AP MLD using the TK and the pairwise cipher indicated in the Authentication frame exchange.
-If the decryption fails, then the EDP AP MLD shall reject the association.
+If there is no output from the decryption algorithm (see 12.5.2.4 (CCMP decapsulation) and 12.5.4.4 (GCMP decapsulation)), then the EDP AP MLD shall discard the frame and terminate further protocol processing(#139).

+If the FT initial mobility domain association is used, then the FTE and MDE in the (Re)Association Request frame are checked to be the same as those provided in the second Authentication frame as defined in 12.16.8.1a (FT initial mobility domain association).
+If the MDE check fails, the (Re)Association Request frame is rejected with status code STATUS_INVALID_MDE.
+If the FTE check fails, the (Re)Association Request frame is rejected with status code STATUS_INVALID_FTE. (#176)

+If the FT initial mobility domain association is used, then the PMKR1Name in the RSNE in the (Re)Association Request frame is checked to be included and calculated according to the procedures of 12.7.1.6.4 (PMK-R1).
+If the check fails, the (Re)Association Request frame is rejected with status code STATUS_INVALID_PMKID. (#176)

+The EDP AP MLD shall verify that the RSNE fields other than the Length field, the PMKID Count field and the PMKID list field in the (Re)Association Request frame is identical to the RSNE fields included in the first Authentication frame.
+The EDP AP MLD shall also verify that the RSNXE in the (Re)Association Request frame is identical to the RSNXE included in the first Authentication frame.
+If the validation fails, the EDP AP MLD shall reject the association. (#176)

+If the FT initial mobility domain association is used, then EDP AP MLD shall include MDE, FTE, TIE[ReassociationDeadline], and TIE[KeyLifetime] in the (Re)Association Response frame.
+MDE and FTE shall be the same as the ones in the second Authentication frame as described in 12.16.8.1a (FT initial mobility domain association).
+The reassociation deadline timeout is set to the minimum of dot11FTReassociationDeadline and the key lifetime.
+The key lifetime is set to the PTK lifetime.(#176)

+If the FT initial mobility domain association is used, then the PMKR1Name shall be included in the RSNE in the (Re)Association Response frame.
+The PMKR1Name shall be as calculated by the R1KH according to the procedures of 12.7.1.6.4 (PMK-R1). (#176)

-The EDP AP MLD shall encrypt the transmitted (Re)Association Response frame transmitted to the EDP non-AP MLD in response to the (Re)Association Request frame using the TK and the pairwise cipher indicated in the Authentication frame exchange.
+The EDP AP MLD shall encrypt the (#684)(Re)Association Response frame transmitted to the EDP non-AP MLD in response to the (Re)Association Request frame using the TK and the pairwise cipher indicated in the Authentication frame exchange.

 If the FILS authentication protocol and the FT protocol are not used, the EDP AP MLD shall include a Key Delivery element in the (Re)Association Response frame.(#677)

-If a Key Delivery element is included in the (Re)Association Response frame, the EDP AP MLD shall construct the Key Delivery element with the RSC field set to 0, with the MLO GTK KDE for each setup link, with the MLO IGTK KDE for each setup link if management frame protection is negotiated, with the MLO BIGTK KDE for each setup link if beacon protection is enabled, and with the PGTK KDE if EDP epoch is supported by both AP MLD and non-AP MLD.
+If a Key Delivery element is included in the (Re)Association Response frame, the EDP AP MLD shall construct the Key Delivery element with the RSC field set to 0, with the MLO GTK KDE for each setup link, with the MLO IGTK KDE for each setup link if management frame protection is negotiated, with the MLO BIGTK KDE for each setup link if beacon protection is enabled, and with the PGTK KDE if the Group EDP Epoch Supported field in the RSNXE is set to 1by the APs affiliated with the AP MLD and the non-AP MLD (#685).